Bank of America Business Accounts Overview

 If you need higher monthly allowances for transactions, deposits, and wires and can handle (or waive) a higher service fee, you’ll want to take a look at your second Bank of America business checking account option: Business Advantage Relationship Checking.

 If you opt for Business Advantage Checking, then your monthly service fee will default to $29.95.

 For this price, you’ll be able to add a second Bank of America business checking account without paying an additional monthly fee.

 You can also add a Bank of America business savings account—the Advantage Savings account—without an extra monthly fee.

 Plus, you’ll have access to the BoA online banking account management tools for free—if you wanted to add this service to the Advantage Fundamentals account, however, it would cost $15 per month.

 How to Waive This Service Fee

-Like the Business Fundamentals account, the Business Advantage account from BoA offers five different ways for you to waive the monthly service fee.
+Unlike the Business Advantage Fundamentals account, the Business Advantage Relationship account from BoA only offers two different ways for you to waive the monthly service fee.